Consensys/verax-documentation/developer-guides/for-attestation-issuers/create-a-schema.md

 5. **Bytes**: Represents a fixed-size array of bytes.
 For example, `bytes32` represents a 32-byte array, and `bytes` represents a dynamic-sized byte array.
 6. **String**: Represents a sequence of characters, similar to strings in other programming languages.
 Identified by the keyword `string`.
 7. **Array**: Represents a fixed-size or dynamic-size array of elements of the same type, e.g. `string[]`.
 8. **Struct**: Represents a user-defined data structure that can hold multiple variables of different types.
-To define a struct, simply incude the field name, following by the struct definition in curly braces, see below for an example.
+To define a struct, simply include the field name, followed by the struct definition in curly braces, see below for an example.

 The only Solidity data types that aren't supported are `mapping` and `enum`.
-If you want to store a mapping, you can instead choose to store an array of keay <> value pairs, e.g. `mapping(address => uint32) points` becomes `` (address user, uint32 score)[] points` ``
+If you want to store a mapping, you can instead choose to store an array of key <> value pairs, e.g. `mapping(address => uint32) points` becomes `` (address user, uint32 score)[] points` ``

 Defining a **struct** in a schema string is done using round braces.
 For example, defining a struct that contains `Street` and `City` properties can be done like so: